tianshang486/mysql/intl.en-US/API Reference/Instance management/RestartDBInstance.md

 You can call this operation to restart an RDS instance.

-If a large number of transactions need to be submitted or rolled back, the restart process may be prolonged for about one minute.
+**Note:** If a large number of transactions need to be submitted or rolled back, the restart process may take about one more minute.

 This operation must meet the following requirements: